 Through an open passage in the back wall of Cubicle A1, visitors can enter the area of St. Miltiades, where he is buried.

-This space assumes significance because it was during his pontificate that Emperor Constantine the Great issued the Edict of Milan, giving Christianity legal status within Rome.
+This space assumes significance because, during his pontificate, Emperor Constantine the Great issued the Edict of Milan, giving Christianity legal status within Rome.

 Here are a few frequently asked questions about the Catacombs of Callixtus:

 Yes, visitors can book tickets for the Catacombs of Callixtus online.
 To avoid last-minute disappointment, booking tickets in advance is highly recommended, especially during peak tourist season.

 Guided tours are recommended to explore the catacombs, as self-guided tours aren’t allowed.
 Guided tours provide valuable insights into the history and significance of the site.